-If you’re struggling with this process, or have questions about how to support your loved ones in a life-changing move, a Geriatric Care Manager is skilled in these types of transitions and can help.
+If you’re struggling with this process, or have questions about how to support your loved ones in a life-changing move, a private Geriatric Care Manager is skilled in these types of transitions and can help.
 These specialized Care Managers are experienced and are used to working through challenging situations and with uncooperative seniors.
 Geriatric Care Managers are Certified and can provide senior concierge services, meeting you where you need them.
 They also work with persons with disabilities and special needs.

 Relocation Stress may take 3-6 months to resolve.
 If your loved one has developed these symptoms from a move, be patient and allow them to adjust.
 Moving them into yet another environment is generally not a good idea and may intensify the symptoms.
 Following the steps above to identify symptoms and providing support early on will help reduce Relocation Stress and its associated risks.